juliafan55/SEI-Project-2-IMDB/README.md

 Stretch Goals
-Rate each movie based on the review avg.
+- Rate each movie based on the review avg.
-Slideshow of images w/ movie posters
+- Slideshow of images for movie posters
-Cast- array of strings or array of refs.
+- create a many to many relationship for cast (one actor can be in many movies, one movie can have many actors)
+- An actor page to see which movies an actor starred in
-User - favorites - track fave films
+- User favorites functionality
-Try API for data
+- Webscraping for movie info